 How to Have a Successful Doctor's Appointment

 If you feel intimidated by the thought of going to the doctor’s office, then you are not alone.
-Many list a visit to their physician as an activity they would least want to do.
+Many consider a visit to their physician as an activity they would least want to do.
 However, in pursuit of wellness, a trip to the doctor is often a must.
-Therefore, to make the best use of your time, here are some tips for navigating a more successful visit and to ensure you receive the best care.
+Therefore, to make the best use of your time, here are some tips for navigating a more successful visit and to ensuring that you receive the best care.

 First, be clear and concise in communicating your reasons for your appointment and goals for treatment.
 Your medical professional wants to see you satisfied with your care.
 If you explain exactly what you are hoping to achieve, it will give both parties a better chance of success because you will be pining for the same goals.

 Secondly, review your medical history with your healthcare provider.
 This is relevant if you have a long medical history or are without one at all.
 For instance, if you regularly fill out the patient intake papers and ask for additional sheets, it would be beneficial to keep a written document to hand to any provider who needs it.
 This saves significant time and hand cramping rewriting your history every time you see your doctor.